tireddy2/jose-hybrid-encrypt/draft-ra-cose-hybrid-encrypt.md

 # Acknowledgments
 {: numbered="false"}

-Thanks to Mike Ounsworth for the discussion and comments.
+Thanks to Ilari Liusvaara and Mike Ounsworth for the discussion and comments.